sjmiller8182/gdp_prediction/analysis/gdp_prediction_analysis_shortened_data.md

 `inventorieschg` appears to perform best.
 The ASE appears to be lower on average over the windows with the spread of the main distribution also being lower than the other two models.
 The outliers of the ASE plot also appear to be as extreme or less extreme than the other two models.
+We will select the VAR model containing on `inventorieschg` as an explanatory variable.

 ## Neural Network Model